 There are two ways to look at this.
 On one hand you could say, social media is taking over our lives, keeping us locked onto our screens and isolated from our own intuition and those around us.
 It's keeping us inside, giving us anxiety, and basically the world is a horrible place because of our addiction to the endless scroll.

-Or...you could choose to marvel about the fact that there is now greater diplomacy and greater access to inspiration and the world of art in general.
-The best sources are no longer kept behind closed doors, artists are no longer dependent on gallery curators liking their work and selecting it to be on display and we don't have to be in the same geographic area to have access to images.
-Because of this we have a greater capacity for creativity and access to any and all bodies of art.
+Or...you could choose to marvel about the fact that there is now greater diplomacy and greater access to inspiration and sources of creativity from interior and home design, to portrait and editorial photography, food styling to personal styling and beyond.
+The best sources are no longer kept behind closed doors, artists are no longer dependent on gallery curators liking their work and selecting it to be on display in a gallery for us to enjoy it.
+We no longer have to be in the same geographic area to have access to creative inspiration because it's all available online, in magazines, and in books?
+Simply open Pinterest to travel the world through imagery and ideas.
 Think about it, In just 5 minutes you can view art from the melancholy heart-wrenching photography of a young self-portrait artist to tapestries in faraway Scotland and a runway show from the newest fashion designer in Milan.
-It's wonderful, and daunting at the same time.
+It's wonderful — and daunting at the same time.

 So, you're onboard with curating your feed — but where do you start?
 Be intentional with who you choose to follow.
 I recommend filling your feed with artists and creatives that challenge you to think bigger in your creativity.
 Especially creators outside of your niche.
 I'm a photographer but my feed is full of architecture, food styling, lifestyle, fashion, and home decor.
 Go outside of your usual comfort zone and search for inspiration among creators of all genders, ages, and race.

 Train your eye to find more of what you love.